droppedasbaby/godash/README.md

     - [x] ResultWithError
     - [x] Testing

-- [-] Maps
+- [x] Maps
     - [x] FromMap
     - [x] ToMap
-    - [ ] Add - Modifies original DS, does not return a new one
+    - [x] Add - Modifies original DS, does not return a new one
+    - [x] AddAll - Modifies original DS, does not return a new one
-    - [ ] Remove - Modifies original DS, does not return a new one
+    - [x] Remove - Modifies original DS, does not return a new one
+    - [x] RemoveAll - Modifies original DS, does not return a new one
     - [x] Contains
     - [x] Keys
     - [x] Values